mikimer/LoRa/README.md

 Replace `AAA` with your mDot nickname, `11:22` with the last 4 digits of your mDot ID number, as well as the `Network_key` and `Network_ID` with your unique values from Senet.
 Note that Senet provides the ID in the format `0x11,0x22,0x33,...` which you'll need to change to `11:22:33:...`.

-This template assumes that you have mDots (you're ambitious!) named `AAA`, `BBB` and `CCC` with ID numbers ending in `11:22`, `33:44` and `55:66`, respectively.
+This template assumes that you have three mDots (you're ambitious!) named `AAA`, `BBB` and `CCC` with ID numbers ending in `11:22`, `33:44` and `55:66`, respectively.
 If you've only got one mDot, then simply delete the lines for `BBB` and `CCC`.
-If you've got multiple mDots, then you can update `BBB` and `CCC` accordingly.
-When you run the sketch, you'll need to ensure that the code is commented with `//` so that only one mDot is selected.
+If you've got multiple mDots, then you can update `BBB` and `CCC` with your mDot information.
+When you run the sketch, you'll need to ensure that the code is commented with `//` so that only one mDot is selected at a time.

 *show cassis and how we labeled the mDot and tied the device # to the name*

-These two files allow an Arduino to communicate via LoRa.
-To reduce the dynamic memory of this sketch, reduce or remove the text in the Serial.print() statements.
-The .ino file is for the Arduino.
-The .bin file is for the Multitech mDot LoRa node.
-The sketch gathers sensor data to demonstrate *LoRa* by indicating activities in the kitchen:
+We've commented the .ino file extensively so that you can understand how the code works.
+In brief, in `setup()` the device sends AT commands to join the LoRa network and in `loop()` the device samples the sensors every 100ms and sends a LoRa data payload every 15 minutes.
+The sketch gathers sensor data to demonstrate *LoRa* by monitoring activities:
  1. Click.
 Count how many times users click a button.
  2. Sound.
 Count how many times there's a loud noise.
  3. Light.
 Meausre the average light level.

+# Mike left off here Tue Apr 19th

 ## Assemble the hardware
 Plug stuff in to match the photo